rphlr/42-printf/README.md

 > _This project is clear and efficient.
 You have to recode printf.
 You will then be able to reuse it in your future projects.
 This project is mainly about variable size arguments._

-	This project is not finished and working for now !
+	This project is finished and I've got 100% with outstanding notes ! 😁

 ---